Adam-Jean/reddit-screenshot-generator/README.md

 ![Alt Text](https://github.com/Adam-Jean/markdown/blob/main/ReadMe_Banner.png)

 This project automates the extraction of Reddit posts and renders them into custom image templates, making it easier to generate content for platforms like TikTok and Instagram.
-Using Python, PRAW API, and Playwright, this tool captures real-time Reddit data and converts it into proffessional and shareable images.
+Using Python, PRAW API, and Playwright, this tool captures real-time Reddit data and converts it into professional and shareable images.

 ## 🚀 Features